bestwebsoft/multilanguage-wordpress-plugin/readme.txt

 * Release date of Multilanguage.

 == Upgrade Notice ==

+= V1.0.9 =
+We added post updating when the plugin is deactivated for some time.
+We fixed the bug with adding Russian language.

 = V1.0.8 =
 We fixed the bug when using the plugin with the php version less that 5.3.
 We fixed the bug when using editor in the frontend.
 We fixed the bug with read more tag when using it on pages.